moltin/php-sdk/README.md

 $moltin->products->createRelationships($productID, 'variations', [$variationID]);
 ```

-Now our product is related, we can instatite the build on the product which will create all of the products based on its variations and options:
+Now our product is related, we can instantiate the build on the product which will create all of the products based on its variations and options:

 ```php
 $moltin->products->build($productID);